Skip to main content

 2. One-shot login

-Call auth_login_with_token from chat with a token you paste in.
+Call login_with_token from chat with a token you paste in.
 The session is held in memory until the MCP process exits.

 Tokens are scoped to the user that created them — they pick up your org and workspace memberships automatically.
-Revoke any time with auth_revoke_mcp_token.
+Check who you're authenticated as with whoami, and revoke any time with token_revoke.

 Configuration